Scheduling multiple agile Earth observation satellites with multiple observations: Definitions and problem statement

 \subsection{MAS}

 Denote $T$ as the set of targets and $\omega_{i}$ as the profit for target $i \in T$.
 In line with the definitions of observation profits of \cite{LemaitreVerfaillie-269} and \cite{Cordeau2005}, we assume that the marginal benefit of an extra observation increases with the number of observations for each target~$i$, up until a maximum desired observation number $N_i$ within the time horizon (although this property is not essential to the model).
 The observation profit~$\omega_{i}$ for target $i$ is a nonlinear function of the observation count, which can be written in linearized form as $\omega_{i} = \sum_{s=0}^{s=N_{i}} \pi_{is} y_{is} $ with $\sum_{s=0}^{s=N_{i}} y_{is} = 1$, where all $y_{is}$ are binary variables ($i\in T$, $s=0,\ldots,N_i$).
 When $s$~observations are scheduled for target $i$ then $\pi_{is}$ is the observation profit (a nonnegative integer) and $y_{is}=1$; otherwise $y_{is}=0$.
 We let $y_{iN_{i}}=1$ when the number of missions for target $i$ is greater than $N_{i}$, since no additional profit would be received.
+An illustration of the profit function of a target $i$ is provided in Figure~\ref{PieceProFun}, with the maximum number of missions $N_{i} = 4$, and $\pi_{i0}=0$, $\pi_{i1}=1$, $\pi_{i2}=3$, $\pi_{i3}=6$, and $\pi_{i4}=10$.